FAQs: Admissions Interviewing Program

 How will the interview affect the timing of the decision on my application?

 If you choose to interview, the Admissions Committee will not further evaluate your application until after the interview is completed.
 We still strongly encourage applicants to take advantage of this opportunity to interview with a member of the Admissions Committee and will make every effort to move each application through the review process as expeditiously as possible.
 Once you receive an interview request, it is in your best interest to schedule your interview as soon as possible.
 Interview slots are scheduled on a first-come, first-served basis.
-The sooner you schedule and complete your admissions interview, the sooner your file will be returned to the Admissions Committee for further review.

 I received an invitation to interview from the Admissions Committee.
 Do I have to accept the invitation to interview?

 While it is not mandatory to accept the invitation, we highly recommend it.
-It's in a student's best interest to meet with a member of the Admissions Committee -- it's another assessment tool for us and it allows you to tell us more about who you are and to advocate for your candidacy for admission (i.e. highlight your Peace Corps service, talk about an amazing legal internship, explain your LSAT score, address any gaps in your education, etc.).
+It's in a student's best interest to meet with a member of the Admissions Committee -- it's another assessment tool for us, and it allows you to tell us more about who you are and to advocate for your candidacy for admission (e.g., highlight your Peace Corps service, talk about an amazing legal internship, explain your LSAT score, address any gaps in your education, etc.).

 I will be visiting Chicago.
 May I come to campus to interview in person?